AuroraD-Hub/VR_Assignment/README.md

 pip install airsim
 sudo pip install msgpack-rpc-python
 ```
 Finally, in your ROS workspace clone this [repository](https://github.com/mmatteo-hub/VR4R_Assignment).
+Make sure to build your workspace and source it.
 To correctly visualize the map, make sure that `Sun Position Controller` plugin is enabled in UE.
 For more details, read UE DOcumentation [here](https://docs.unrealengine.com/5.1/en-US/geographically-accurate-sun-positioning-tool-in-unreal-engine/).
 Now everything is set to run the simulation!
 ## Running